Component parts and Assembly

 Great another happy MB owner.

-So you can see from that experience that problems with your MAFS aren't quite such a disaster as they first appear, providing you do not go down the MB route.
+So you can see from that experience that problems with your MAFS aren't quite such a disaster as they first appear, providing you do not go down the Mercedes-Benz route.

-One thing that is worth bearing in mind, both of the above companies will test your ECU/MAFS before attempting repair, if it is found not to be defective both companies will only charge a handling fee plus of course carriage, that works out only a few pounds more that a short diagnostics test with MB, and as with Geoff's car the fault may no show, money down the drain!!.
+One thing that is worth bearing in mind, the above company will test your ECU/MAFS before undertaking the repair and will contact you to inform you if it need repairing or not, if the MAFS it is found not to be defective the company will only charge a handling fee plus of course carriage, that works out only a few pounds more that a short diagnostics test with Mercedes Benz workshops and as with Geoff's car the fault may no show, so it is money down the drain!!

 My Car is using more fuel now the ECU/MAFS has been repaired WHY?